Weak solutions of Moffatt's magnetic relaxation equations: Introduction

 where $\mathbb{P}$ is the Leray projector onto divergence free vector fields. \bigbreak

 First and foremost, let us observe from \eqref{MRE}$_3$ that for any smooth solution $(B, u)$ of \eqref{MRE} we have

 From above energy inequality, it seems proper to define a distribution $u$ via \eqref{MRE}$_2.$ Note that in order to define weak solutions for \eqref{MRE}$_1$ a minimal requirement for $u(t, \cdot)$ is the square integrability, when $B(t,\cdot)$ is square integrable.
 By the Sobolev embedding and \eqref{MRE}$_2$, this would require $\gamma>{d}/{4}+\frac{1}{2}.$ The energy equality \eqref{en-eq} comes to the rescue, it provides for any $\gamma\geq0$ the required square integrability for both $u$ and $B$ in space.
 However, the existence of global weak solutions for \eqref{MRE} supplemented with rough initial data (e.g. merely bounded data) is challenging even when $\gamma>{d}/{4}+\frac{1}{2},$ since energy inequality \eqref{en-eq} does not yield robust compactness properties for the magnetic field to pass to the limit in the nonlinear term $B\cdot\nabla B$ in \eqref{MRE}$_2$.
 To our best knowledge, the only existence result with rough initial data is due to Brenier \cite{Br14}.
 In the two dimensional case and with $\gamma=0,$ he obtained global-in-time dissipative weak solutions in the spirit of Lions' dissipative weak solutions to the Euler equations \cite{PLL}, a notion of solution which is weaker than the one of an usual weak solution, but which holds a weak-strong uniqueness property.
-On the other hand, let us mention Constantin and Pasqualotto \cite{CP23} recently constructed Euler/magnetostatic equilibria from certain Voigt regularizations of the classical incompressible MHD system without resistivity.
-The regularization considered in \cite{CP23} gives additional compactness for the magnetic field, which allowing pass to the limit in the expression $B\cdot\nabla B,$ and obtain global-in-time solutions.
-However, the price for that Voigt type regularization is poor control on the topology of the limiting magnetic field ($t\to\infty$), because the topology of the magnetic field is not preserving along time evolution.
+On the other hand, let us mention Constantin and Pasqualotto \cite{CP23} recently constructed Euler/magnetostatic equilibrium from certain Voigt regularizations of the classical incompressible MHD system without resistivity.
+The regularization considered in \cite{CP23} gives additional compactness for the magnetic field, which allows to pass to the limit in the expression $B\cdot\nabla B,$ and obtain global-in-time solutions.
+However, the price for that Voigt type regularization is poor control on the topology of the limiting magnetic field ($t\to\infty$), because the topology of the magnetic field is not preserved along time evolution.
 We also mention the work \cite{KK23} of Kim and Kwon on the global existence of weak solutions of Stokes-Magneto system with fractional diffusions.
+Later, in the case without magnetic resistivity, Bae-Kwon-Shin \cite{BKS23} established the local and global well-posedness for smooth enough initial magnetic field.
+Local existence and uniqueness of solutions in low regularity space for other magnetic relaxation equations were proved in \cite{F14, C16, F17, Li17}.

 \bigbreak